 - If you do not want others to see you taking your pills, quietly slip away to a private area or the bathroom.
-If that will not work, say the medications are for another health problem or that they are vitamins.
+If that will not work, say the drugs are for another health problem or that they are vitamins.

-- Substance or alcohol use and even depression (intense, long-lasting sadness) can make you miss taking your medications.
+- Substance or alcohol use and even depression (intense, long-lasting sadness) can make you miss taking your drugs.
 If this has happened to you, tell your health care provider or case manager so they can get you help.
 There are good treatments available.

-- If you remove the labels on your HIV drugs' pill bottles (e.g., to hide what you are taking from others), develop a system to make sure that you know which HIV drugs you need to take at what time.
+- If you remove the labels on your HIV drugs' pill bottles (e.g., to hide what you are taking from others), develop a system to make sure that you know which HIV drugs you need to take when.
 You may consider marking the pill bottles with different names and recording those new names on a slip of paper that you keep safe for reference.
 You can also add quick reminders to the bottles (that were originally on the labels), such as "take one every a.m."

 Adherence is hard work and takes a lot of commitment.
 It helps to have other people on your side.
 One way to do this is to join or put together a support network.
 Your health care provider is one of the most important people in your network.
 Talk openly with him or her about how to fit HIV treatment into your lifestyle.